Arkansas Home Visiting Network Programs

 SafeCare – Arkansas Evaluation

 The study evaluates the implementation of home visiting in all Arkansas counties using evidence-based home visiting program, SafeCare.
-The findings from the 2022 report demonstrates positive pre-post change for families.
+The findings demonstrate positive changes for families.

 Substance Abuse Treatment for Benton County Adult Drug Court